hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

     .. dropdown:: How to handle OPL with multiple logged datasets?

-        :class:`OffPolicyLearning` is particularly useful when fitting offline RL algorithms on multiple logged dataset.
+        :class:`TrainCandidatePolicies` is particularly useful when fitting offline RL algorithms on multiple logged dataset.

         We can apply the same algorithms and policies wrappers across multiple datasets by the following command.